 We're here to help.

-Stanford WellConnect is a confidential mental health referral and consultation for residents and fellows.
-There are times when stressors can get in the way of balancing the demands of professional and personal life, and without help, problems can intensify, having an effect on emotional and physical well-being and professional success.
-Although emotional distress often manifests in obvious ways, the symptoms of many psychological problems can be subtle.
+Stanford WellConnect is a confidential program to promote mental health for medical trainees (residents and fellows), and all benefits eligible faculty in the School of Medicine at Stanford.
+Stressors can get in the way of balancing the demands of professional and personal life, and without help, problems can intensify and affect emotional and physical well-being and professional fulfillment.

 - Couples counseling